If I asked you these questions right now, would you be able to answer them?

 - Usability studies: is there a disconnect between what customers expect and get out of a website and a product?

-- Customer interviews: in-depth conversation about customer needs and about their reaction to the value proposition.
+- Customer interviews: an in-depth conversation about customer needs and about their reaction to the value proposition.

 - Search volume analysis: are you using the same words as your customers, are they searching for the terms you use?